iliaivanov/google-gecode-location/README.md

 # google-geoip-location
 Simple node.js lib to fetch location data from the google geoip API.
+Promise with the location data will be returned or error message on failure.

 ## Install
 ```npm install git@github.com:iliaivanov/google-gecode-location.git#1.0.0 --save```